MattCowgill/readabs/README.md

 Sys.setenv("R_READABS_DL_METHOD" = "wininet")
 ```

-You can add `"R_READABS_DL_METHOD"` to your .Rprofile to have this
+You can add `R_READABS_DL_METHOD = "wininet"` to your .Renviron to have
-persist across sessions.
+this persist across sessions.

 If you have other issues using `{readabs}` in your corporate
 environment, I would appreciate you opening an issue on GitHub.